- A level requirements: AAB

 From arrival to alumni, we’re with you all the way:

-You will have gained a qualification that meets the Government’s criteria for ‘fitness for purpose’ and ‘fitness for practice’ as well as developing transferable skills relating to communication, information technology, problem solving and teamwork.
+You will have gained a qualification that meets the Government’s criteria for ‘fitness for purpose’ and ‘fitness for practice’.

 You’ll be taught a curriculum that is developed and assessed by leading healthcare providers, such as: